-- 1) Purchased water supplies available through a current United States Bureau of Reclamation (USBR) CVP contract. - 2) Purchased water available through the City of Sacramento for use within the American River Place of Use (POU). - 3) Water supplies available through SWRCB Permit 21209.
+1) Purchased water supplies available through a current USBR CVP contract.

+- 2) Purchased water available through the City of Sacramento for use within the American River Place of Use (POU). - 3) Water supplies available through SWRCB Permit 21209.

 For USBR CVP purchased water and SWRCB Permit 21209 surface water, the parties that could most directly be affected are other CVP contractors, State Water Project (SWP) contractors, water rights holders subject to Term 91 conditions, and riparian diverters downstream of SCWA's point of diversion.
 The point of diversion is at a site near the community of Freeport on the Sacramento River.